aimee-mcneil-melville/ToDo-Full-Stack/packages/jwt-auth/README.md

     Note that because `useIsAuthenticated` calls a hook inside of it and returns its value, it also becomes a hook, which is why we start the function name with `use`.

-    With that in place, you can now see the "Sign in" link in the app.
   </details>

+Refresh the page and you should now see the "Sign in" link in the app.
+It won't work yet!

 Now is a good time to commit your changes and swap driver/navigator if you're pairing.